Union of Sardinians

-The Union of Sardinians – Nationalist Project (Unione dei Sardi – Progetto Nazionalitario, UDS–PN) is a regionalist Christian-democratic political party in Sardinia.
-Its leader is Mario Floris, a former Christian Democrat who was President of the Region from 1999 to 2001.
+The Union of Sardinians – Nationalist Project (Unione dei Sardi – Progetto Nazionalitario, UdS–PN), previously known as Sardinian Democratic Union (Unione Democratica Sarda, UDS) was a regionalist, Sardinian nationalist and Christian-democratic political party in Sardinia.

 History

-The Sardinian Democratic Union was founded in 1998 as Sardinian section of Democratic Union for the Republic of Francesco Cossiga, a Sardinian who had been Prime Minister and President of Italy.
+The Sardinian Democratic Union was founded in 1998 as Sardinian section of Democratic Union for the Republic of Francesco Cossiga, a Sardinian who had been prime minister and President of Italy.
 In the 1999 regional election Floris won 6.2% as candidate for president, while the party won 4.1% and three regional councillors.
+Subsequently, UDS leader Mario Floris, a former Christian Democrat, was President of the Region from 1999 to 2001.

 In the 2004 regional election the UDS, which had been re-established taking the current name, won 3.9% of the vote and two regional councillors.
 After that, the party became a stable regional ally of The People of Freedom (PdL).
 In the 2009 regional election, in coalition with the centre-right, the UDS won 3.5% of the vote and got two regional councillors elected (Floris and a member of the New Italian Socialist Party).
 In the 2010 provincial elections the party was strongest in the Province of Cagliari, where it won 3.8% of the vote.

 Since 2008 the party was for a while the regional section of the Alliance of the Centre, a small party that was later merged into PdL.

-In the 2014 regional election the UDS obtained 2.6% of the vote and Floris was once again re-elected to the Council.
+In the 2014 regional election the UdS–PN obtained 2.6% of the vote and Floris was once again re-elected to the Council.